EmmanuelMG7/spotify-music-analysis/README.md

-# spotify-music-analysis
+# Spotify Music Analysis

-Exploratory Data Analysis of Spotify music trends using the Spotify API, Python, Pandas and Matplotlib | Portfolio project
+Exploratory Data Analysis of Spotify music trends using Python, Pandas and Matplotlib.

+This project uses a dataset of 114,000+ tracks across 125 genres from Kaggle to explore music patterns, audio features, and popularity trends.

 ## Data Source